The Perfect Bali Itinerary for 10 Days- Travel Guide for your First Time in 2025

 What to do in Ubud

-You may just want to get to Ubud and do nothing back relax and pamper.
-Especially if your accommodation is as gorgeous as Suarti Boutique Village or Sankara Resort!
-In case you are up for a day trip or two and fancy a cooking class below are my favourite things to do whilst in Ubud.
+You may just want to get to Ubud and do nothing except relax and indulge, especially if your accommodation is as gorgeous as Suarti Boutique Village or Sankara Resort!
+In case you are up for a day trip or a cooking class below are my favourite things to do whilst in Ubud.

 • Day trip to the Waterfalls